The Darkest Temptation (Made #3)

 The Darkest Temptation follows naive and innocent Mila on a journey of self-discovery.
 Her path is rocky, a bit frustrating, but altogether one paved through strength, determination, and love.
 She throws herself into the path of bad men and she reaps the consequences and has to grow up very very quickly.

-All in all, I enjoyed the second half better.
 There were some amazing cameos of characters from the previous books that really made me happy!
-As always, Lori's ability to write spice that actually feels spicy and not overdone rang true in this book, too.
+As always, Lori's ability to write spice that actually feels spicy, and not overdone, rang true in this book, too.
 While this wasn't my favorite in the series, I already dream of reading book four when it releases.
 Especially with all the teases Lori has given us about it!

 Seriously give this series a shot.
 It's peak Mafia Romance, and you won't be disappointed.